mansi142003/freifunkpro/_projects/retrosharevoip.md

 #### Milestones

-* find a suitable cross-plaform video codec
+* find a suitable cross-platform video codec
 * handle auto-adjustment of bandwidth for video/sound with proper priority handling to avoid gaps
 * implement proper GUI device selection and notifications